11 weather idioms you need to be using

 If you’re “on cloud nine”, you are over the moon – which, by the way, is another idiom.
 So if you’re “on cloud nine” or “over the moon”, you are extremely happy or delighted.

 Have you ever ended up having a heated argument over something completely irrelevant?
-Or maybe you’ve been worried sick about something that you then realised was trivial?
-That’s exactly what “a storm in a teacup”: a small problem that has been blown out of proportion.
+Or maybe you’ve been worried sick about something that you then realized was trivial?
+That’s exactly what “a storm in a teacup” is: a small problem that has been blown out of proportion.
 This idiom is also a common one, as we saw last week, and it has different variations.
 For example, North Americans say “a tempest in a teapot”, which is quite similar to the British idiom.